LeoDog896/opennow/README.md

-# duckshow
+# opennow
-ducks and other random animals.

-built with <3 using svelte.
+simple opening URL program

-can be found at https://leodog896.github.io/duckshow/
+can be found at https://leodog896.github.io/opennow/